Oppo and Xiaomi tease ‘under-display’ selfie cameras with no notches or punch-holes

 — Xiaomi #5GIsHere (@Xiaomi) June 3, 2019

-We’ve known for a while that smartphone manufacturers have been working on this technology, as the race to go truly bezel-less intensifies.
-Coupled with the fact that fingerprint readers are moving in-screen, OLED displays are doubling as a phone’s speaker, and foldables are now hitting the consumer sphere, it seems that we’re on the cusp of big changes in the smartphone realm, in terms of form factors and the core underlying technologies.
+We’ve known for a while that smartphone manufacturers have been working on this technology as the race to go truly bezel-less intensifies.
+Coupled with the fact that fingerprint readers are moving in-screen, OLED displays are doubling as a phone’s speaker, and foldables are now hitting the consumer sphere, it seems that we’re on the cusp of big changes in the smartphone realm, in terms of both form factors and the core underlying technologies.

-Neither Oppo or Xiaomi have given any details on their respective under-display cameras, or when we can likely see them in a phone we can actually buy.
+Neither Oppo or Xiaomi have provided any details about their respective under-display cameras, or when we can expect them in a phone we can actually buy.
 But judging by the videos, the technology seems at a fairly advanced stage.

-Samsung, still the top smartphone company in terms of global shipments, revealed a few months back that it too is working on similar technology, as it strives to create the “perfect full-screen device” with all sensors housed beneath the display.
-According to Samsung exec Yang Byung-duk, this vision could be a couple of years away from being a reality.
+Samsung, still the top smartphone company in terms of global shipments, revealed a few months back that it is working on similar technology as it strives to create the “perfect full-screen device” with all sensors housed beneath the display.
+But according to Samsung exec Yang Byung-duk, this vision could be a couple of years away from becoming a reality.

 “Though it wouldn’t be possible to make (a full-screen smartphone) in the next 1-2 years, the technology can move forward to the point where the camera hole will be invisible, while not affecting the camera’s function in any way,” he said.